Categories

 Pricing:

-Golf & Dinner Package: $95.00 per person (Includes golf and cart, breakfast, lunch, and ribeye steak dinner)
+Golf & Dinner Package: $95.00 per person (Includes golf and cart, lunch, drink tickets, and ribeye steak dinner)

 Several sponsorship levels available!